Whether you’re re-locating to a new city or just moving around the block, packing up your life can be a daunting task.

 Even if you don’t get rid of much, every little bit will help when it comes to packing and unpacking all the items in your home.

-Pack Out-of-Season Items Ahead of Time
+Pack Out-of-Season Items Ahead of Moving Day

 While there are some items you will have to wait until the last couple days to pack, there are plenty of others that can be packed weeks in advance.